 Although the Virgin Mary’s mother (Anna) and father (Joachim) are not mentioned in the Holy Bible, the Virgin Mary is also of the lineage of King David on her father, Joachim’s, side as written in the Protoevangelium of James.
 Interestingly, the Virgin Mary’s mother Anna is of the daughters of Aaron which indicates the mother was from the tribe of Levi, the Priest tribe.
 This is discovered in the Bible when the Virgin Mary visits her cousin on the mother’s side, Elizabeth, who was of the daughters of Aaron and married to Zachariah the priest – the Levite tribe!

-Although not generally practiced in ancient Israelite society, the tribes did sometime intermarry and the visit to Elizabeth indicates a merge in the Virgin Mary of the Tribe of Judah/King David line (through her father Joachim as foretold by the Old Testament prophets) and the Tribe of Levi (through her mother).
+Generally intermarriage between tribes was not practiced in ancient Israelite society.
+However, sometimes the tribes did sometime intermarry and the visit to Elizabeth indicates a merge in the Virgin Mary of the Tribe of Judah/King David line (through her father Joachim as foretold by the Old Testament prophets) and the Tribe of Levi (through her mother).
 So, of the 12 Tribes of Israel, the Virgin Mary contained both blood lines: the line of Judah/King David and the line of Levi, the Priest Tribe – this is Jesus’ humanity bloodline.